Dragoncrown 5E Rogue (WiP)

 An Assassin’s training focuses on the grim art of death, using stealth, poison, and disguise to eliminate foes with deadly efficiency.
 While some Rogues who follow this path are hired killers, spies, or bounty hunters, the capabilities of this archetype are equally useful for adventurers facing a variety of monstrous enemies.

-3rd Level: Backstab
+3rd Level: Killer Instinct

-3rd Level: Deadly Strikes
+3rd Level: Lethal Strike

-6th Level: Skilled Infiltrator
+6th Level: Infiltrator

-You are adept at gaining access to places you haven’t been invited to.
-At the end of a short or long rest, you can use your Disguise Kit to create a disguise and either assume a false identity or impersonate another creature of a similar size and build to your own.
-While in a disguise, you have Advantage on Charisma checks you make to pretend being someone else.
+Impostor.
+At the end of a Short or Long Rest, you can use your Disguise Kit to either assume a false identity or impersonate another creature of a similar size and build to your own.
+While in a disguise, you have Advantage on Charisma checks you make to pretend to be someone else.
+To impersonate a creature, you must spend at least 1 hour studying its speech, mannerisms, and behavior.
+You can also mimic the creature’s handwriting if you spend at least 1 hour practicing the forgery.

 10th Level: Toxin Mastery